joereddington/joereddington.github.io/diary/index.md

 ## 03/01/22 10:26 to 10:36, Bug in the chart - I ran igor and it added 8 week-old tasks
 ## 03/01/22 10:36 to 13:23, There are 87 items in the box.
 What can I do with each of them...

+## 04/01/22 06:38 to 07:58, Email +EQT
+Clearing inbox.
+* Found out that meetup has a 'starting soon' option, which might turn out to be nice.

+## 04/01/22 09:55 to 10:49, Email +EQT
+## 04/01/22 10:49 to 12:16, Accounts +EQT
+## 04/01/22 12:16 to 13:45, Connor and Networking Meeting +EQT

+## 04/01/22 13:50 to 14:14, Getting the task Chart for EQT working +EQT

+## 04/01/22 14:14 to 16:39, Picking at todo list +EQT
+Started with 77 things.
+All the way down to 18.
+Solid tidying up of the list.
+Also actually did some things.
+* Tidied this file as well.
+* The remaining todo list items are apparently less than six hours.
+That's going to be awesome.
+* Also reviewed the adenda for todnight

+## 04/01/22 19:40 to 20:50, Meeting +EQT